• Skip to primary navigation

 Part of the problem for us is the oven we use at the beach condo where we celebrate Thanksgiving with my parents.
 It does not keep its set temperature.
 And even once we figured this out and kept resetting it throughout the cooking process, it just wasn’t reliable.

 A related issue is opening the oven door repeatedly (such as to get casseroles and other side dishes in and out).
-It messes up the oven temperature and can affect your turkey cooking properly.
+It messes up the oven temperature and can affect cooking your turkey properly.

 Part of the problem, too, is making sure you measure the internal temperature of the turkey at all the exact right places.
 (I know how to do this now but there was one year early on where I measured it in 3 spots, declared it completely cooked and then we found a semi-raw spot.)